ScaleIT-ORG/rancher-server/Readme.md

 All that you need is to add approriate labels to the docker-compose.yml that starts your application.

-The first label is `rap.port: 'some port's number'`.
-This label defines the port of the container to use ( only needed if several port are exposed ).
+The first label is `rap.port: 'some_port's_number'`.
+This label defines the port of the container to use (is only needed if several port are exposed ).
 Default "Expose Port" or "80".

 The second label is `rap.host: dns-name.of.your.app`.
 This label defines virtual host to use ( several value could be separate by , ).

+The possible example can look like this:

+                     version: '2'
+                     services:
+                       myapp:
+                         image: app_image/my_app

+                         volumes:
+                           - some/volumes

+                         ports:
+                           - 80:80          #your app may use other ports
+                         labels:
+                           rap.port: '80'   #example port
+                           rap.host: myapp.example.com
+If SSL usage is required, then the volume, which contains the corresponding certificates, has to be added to the `docker-compose.yml` file, for more detailed infromation please refer to the [correspondig section](https://github.com/adi90x/rancher-active-proxy#ssl-support) of the original documentation.
-These are two basic label that you need to provide reverse proxy for your app.
-If you need to elaborate more complex stuff, check the documentation of the other possible labels by reverse proxy service: https://github.com/adi90x/rancher-active-proxy#summary-of-available-labels-for-proxied-containers
+These are basic steps described that are needed to provide reverse proxy for your app.
+If you need to elaborate more complex stuff, check the documentation of the other [possible labels](https://github.com/adi90x/rancher-active-proxy#summary-of-available-labels-for-proxied-containers) by reverse proxy service.

+If you need to provide more advanced general settings, please refer to the [full documentation](https://github.com/adi90x/rancher-active-proxy)